bliklabs/gllb/README.md

 Converged geth + lighthouse | nginx deployed via ansible

-Roles for geth and lighthouse use local cache to dynamically generate wallets, bootnodes, enr, validators, testnet, and a slew of runtime configuration which provides default bootstrapping and stateful configuration post-hoc fact sync.
-No actual hostvars configuration is needed besides the nginx_vhosts options.
+Roles for geth and lighthouse use local cache to dynamically generate wallets, bootnodes, enr, validators, testnet, and a slew of runtime configuration.
+Roles support bootstrap and sync_config modes.
+The only needed hostvars definitions are nginx_vhosts options.
 All other configurations are pulled from vars, generated, or synced at runtime.

 Each node runs the following systemd services:
   ```